 How do you measure productivity from a writing standpoint?
 If one is getting paid to write, I suspect payment and follow up offers of work would be a good barometer.
 What about the vast number of would-be scribes who are not employed to write - most of us - who write for the love, the practice and because you feel compelled to?
 How do you judge your output?
 Is a blog a day a lot?
 Not nearly enough, if one has delusions of being a writer of any note?
 Or is it all just procrastination, a way of avoiding the actual kind of writing - scripts, plays, books - that one ought to be focusing on?

+Ah Ms Banks, you really ought to check the filmography of those whose careers before you decide to besmirch the name of a director, especially a white, Jewish, industry heavyweight like Spielberg.
 There has been in Hollywood over the past couple of years a real push for more prominent roles for women and any race that isn't white.
 That this is a thing in a country where a black man can start his own self-sustaining film industry - Tyler Perry - or a woman can, as far back as the sixties - Lucille Ball - run a television studio, is a little odd to a black person looking on from the United Kingdom as the U. S. was always the place to look for any sort cultural and ‘people like us’ references.

 It is rant time again.
 Normally I reserve my rants for real life, keeping my written rants to a blessed minimum.
 No one wants to read daily whines, not when you can be entertained by them on YouTube.
 But as I don't do vlogs and I would probably forget a lot of my grievances if I did do it as a vlog, so normal, written blog it is.

 The performance coach and inspirational speaker Anthony Robbins, says that to move forward in life you have to burn your boats.
 The boats are, of course, metaphorical.
 We have not all reached Mister Robbins level of finance, we can't all own a boat or boats.
 The metaphorical boats he was speaking of are the safety nets we might employ that prevents us moving forward.

 Procrastination takes many forms.
 There the obvious kind, doing any other unrelated task except the one you should be doing.
 Or the most common type, favoured by those who know deep down that their jobs are more title than actual, thus their days are filled with endless meetings and email checks.
 Then there is the worse kind of procrastination, where you fool yourself into believing you're moving forward, convincing yourself that you are doing the necessary things to achieve your goals.
 It is similar to the importantly titled procrastinator with one major difference.
 You have control over your degree of procrastination.